HengGao12/OAML/README.md

 --skip_grid
 ```
 #### 📝Generated Outliers
-Our generated outliers are given in the following links.
+Our generated outliers are given in the following links, please download these data and load correctly when using OAML for training.

 | In-Distribution Dataset  |                 Links                  |
 | :---------: | :--------------------------------------: |